ggeorgiou14/info_foundation/docs/collaboration/contributing_in_agile_org.md

 - vote when changes in management structure of the Foundation are required
 - vote on future to be defined items

 we don't expect these Guardians to do anything more than this.
-Its a super important role but does not require much time.
+It's a super important role but does not require much time.

 remarks